Sharp numerical inclusion of the best constant for embedding $H_{0}^{1}(\Omega) \hookrightarrow L^{p}(\Omega)$ on bounded convex domain: Introduction

-However, positiveness of the solution to (\ref{abs/problem}) should be proven to derive a verified solution to (\ref{positive/problem}).
-One of the main contributions of this paper is to propose how to verify the positiveness.
+by combining the methods described in \cite{plum2001computer} and \cite{tanaka2014verified}.
+Then, we prove the positiveness of the verified solution.
+In exceptional cases, when $p$ is even, we directly consider problem \eqref{positive/problem}.
+Indeed, the maximum principle ensures the positiveness of the solutions to the problem $-\Delta u=u^{p}~\mathrm{in}~\Omega,~u=0~\mathrm{on}~\partial\Omega$ a priori (note that $-\Delta u\geq 0$ when $p$ is even), except for the trivial solution $u\equiv 0$ in $\Omega$.

-This paper consists of the following sections: In Section \ref{sec/positiveness} and \ref{sec/embedding}, we propose a method for proving positiveness of a solution to (\ref{abs/problem}) and a method for estimating the embedding constant $C_{p+1}\left(\Omega\right)$, respectively.
-In Section \ref{sec/ex}, some numerical examples are also presented, which lead Proposition \ref{prop/embedding}.
+The remainder of this paper is organized as follows: In Sections \ref{sec/positiveness} and \ref{sec/embedding}, we propose methods for proving the positiveness of the solution to (\ref{abs/problem}) and estimating the embedding constant $C_{p+1}\left(\Omega\right)$, respectively.
+In Section \ref{sec/ex}, we present some numerical examples that yield Theorem \ref{prop/embedding}.